Harrbit/MQST-UCLA/README.md

 ## [Quantum_Algorithm](quantum_algorithm)

-Some of the more modern quantum algorithm explored, implementation of some algo is done.
+Some of the more modern quantum algorithm explored, implementation of some algo is done in the form of homeworks.

+1. hwk1: A terrible proof of Gottesman-Knill theorm
+2. hwk2: A implementation of Amplitude Amplification, which can be treated as a generalized version of Grover's algo.
+3. hwk3: An implementation of block encoding

 ## [Quantum_Programming](quantum_programming)